+The Song Confest Holike.

+Or fifty of the most thousand men
-They don't have to have taken the beginning and intermediate levels to be in this class.
-They have to demonstrate their skill in dancing and language.

-We try to groom our students.
-We tell them that, "A'ohe pau ka ike i kau halau," which means that what you learn with your teacher, you have to keep pure but separate.
-What we give you, we want you to keep pure but separate.
-We try as much as possible to give them a new style and enhance their dancing.
-Make them better than they were and not to change somebody else's style.
+Students need not They don't have to have taken the beginning and intermediate levels to be in this class.
+They have to demonstrate their skill in dancing and language. to be able to perform.
+We try to groom our students...
+We tell them that, "A'ohe pau ka 'ike i kau halau," which means," All knowledge is not found under one roof."
+We ask students not to means, that what you learn with your teacher, you have to keep pure but separate.
+What we give change or forget what was taught to them by other turne hula. you, we want you to keep pure but separate.
+We try as much as possible to give them a new style and enhance their dancing; making them better than they were and not change somebody else's style.
 We are fortunate that they come to us with all the experience so we don't want to dampen that experience.
-We want to give them another experience.

-Our" select" students start outside on the lanai.
-They line up and at a designated time they will start their 'oli kahea.
+We want to give them another experience. we want to give them another experience. begin class Our "select" students start outside on the lanai.
+They line up and at a designated time they will start theiroli kahea.
 If we feel that the chant is sincere, they will be welcomed inside.
-Sometimes they stay out for twenty to half an hour just chanting.
-When they walk in, it's perfectly quiet.
+Sometimes they etay out for twenty to half an hour just chanting.
+When they walk in, minutes it's perfectly quiet.
 Then we start the basics for anywhere from twenty minutes to an hour.

-After the basics, we break up into three groups and we each of us will teach a different dance.

-I consider myself more a language expert than I do a hula expert.
+After the basics, we break up into three groups and each of us will teach a different dance. studied I consider myself more a language expert than I do a hula expert.
 I got involved with hula because of language.
-I could see the beauty of the poetry and the beauty of the Hawaiian language.
-That's what made me interested in hula, because hula has the highest use of the language.
+I could see the beauty of the poetry and the beauty of the Hawaiian beautiful soul through dance and chant. demonstrates language.
+That's what made me interested in hula, because hula has the highest use of the the soul of whom E Kala mai,

+please efeuse all the red marks

+but since it's ruritten in my voice

+but since it's ruritten in my voice

+D want of to, be as accurate as

+possible: Holorra Hender Mahalo,

+possible: Movember 26, 1975 language.
+Corrected: 11/21/95jy